• facebook

 Internal File Sharing

-Internal file sharing involves the sharing of data among users within a single network, all operating within the same Azure Active Directory domain.
-To grasp the process of sharing files internally, follow these steps:
+Internal file sharing is considered as sharing data with other users in a single network, who are using the same Azure Active Directory domain.
+To learn how to share files internally, follow the below steps:

 • First of all, you will have to save the data to your Teams folder in order to share them internally.